rfortherestofus/blog/fs-file-management/fs-file-management.md

 ## Create an example messy folder

-To demonstrate the power of `fs` for efficient file management, we first need to create a messy folder with inconsistently named files.
+To demonstrate the power of `{fs}` for efficient file management, we first need to create a messy folder with inconsistently named files.

 Let’s first create our example directory with nothing in it using `dir_create()`, and then check that it exists with `dir_exists()`.